 Banksia Pod, Drawing, charcoal and water colour on paper

-Banksia Pod, Laser cut and etched plywood, acrylic paint, banksia flower spikes, waxed linen thread
+Banksia Pod, Laser cut and etched plywood, acrylic paint, banksia flower spikes, waxed linen thread.
+Sold

 Etched Journey, Laser cut plywood